lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **Element 3:** Firmware configuration file (`config.ini`).

-**Notes for RepRap firmware users:** You have to make your changes using the `config_rrf.ini` file and rename it to `config.ini` before you upload it to the TFT.
+**Notes for RepRap firmware users:** You have to make your changes using the `config_rrf.ini` file and to rename it to `config.ini` before you upload it to the TFT.

 **Element 4 (optional):** Language file (`language_*.ini` from **Language Pack** folder).

 ### **STEPS:**

-**Step 1:** Copy the precompiled `BIGTREE_TFT*_V*.*.*.bin` or your self compiled **firmware**, plus the `TFT*` folder of your preferred theme along with the `config.ini` to the root of a blank SD card that is not greater than 8GB and formatted as FAT32:
+**Step 1:** Copy the precompiled `BIGTREE_TFT*_V*.*.*.bin` file or your self compiled **firmware**, plus the `TFT*` folder of your preferred theme along with the `config.ini` file to the root of a blank SD card not greater than 8GB and formatted as FAT32:

 ![Firmware](https://user-images.githubusercontent.com/54359396/100600549-b6cffd00-3301-11eb-8b57-d56b7a4422f1.jpg)

 **Optionally:** Copy one or more `language_*.ini` file(s) from [`Copy to SD Card root directory to update/Language Packs`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update/Language%20Packs) folder onto the SD card.
-Doing so will allow you to switch between English and the uploaded language(s), using the corresponding Language function of the TFT.
-We recommend to upload the minimum amount of languages, to keep the memory usage low.
-The language.ini file can be edited to change the text shown on the TFT:
+Doing so, it will allow you to switch between English and the uploaded language(s) from the **Language** menu present in the TFT firmware.
+We recommend to upload the minimum amount of languages to keep the memory usage low.
+The language_*.ini file can be edited to change the text shown on the TFT:

 ![Language Pack](https://user-images.githubusercontent.com/54359396/100600564-b9caed80-3301-11eb-8997-d376f05323f6.jpg)